innovaTIL-04, Study of LN-145, Autologous Tumor Infiltrating Lymphocytes in the Treatment of Patients With Cervical Carcinoma

 - Patients who have any form of primary immunodeficiency (such as severe combined immunodeficiency [SCID] or acquired immunodeficiency syndrome [AIDS])

 - Patients who have a diagnosis of end-stage renal disorder requiring hemodialysis.

 - Patients who have a left ventricular ejection fraction (LVEF) < 45% or who are New York Heart Association (NYHA) Class 2 or higher.

 - .
-Patients who have a forced expiratory volume in 1 second (FEV1) of less than or equal to 60% of predicted normal.
+Patients who have a documented forced expiratory volume in 1 second (FEV1) of ≤ 60%

 - .
-Patients who have received a live or attenuated vaccine within 28 days of the NMA-LD regimen.
+Patients who have received a live or attenuated vaccine within 28 days prior to beginning NMA-LD preconditioning regimen.

 - .
-Patients whose cancer requires immediate treatment or who would otherwise suffer a disadvantage by participating in this study.
+Patients whose cancer requires immediate attention or who would otherwise suffer a disadvantage by participating in this study

 - .
-Patients who have received prior treatment with immunotherapy (eg, anti-PD-1 anti-PD-L1, or anti-CTLA4 antibodies)
+Patients who have received prior treatment with immunotherapy (eg, anti-programmed cell death protein-1 [PD-1], anti-programmed death ligand 1 [PD-L1], or anti-cytotoxic T lymphocyte-associated antigen-4 [CTLA-4] antibodies)